neurlang/quaternary/v1/README.md

 - For fine grained control of bit size of strored values
   - Such as: storing integers with only few least significant bits
 - Use 0 for byte-aligned automatic control

 ---

+## BloomFuncs

+- Setting to higher values than 0 enables returning dummy value (e.g. 0 / false) if value wasn't inserted
+- Probabilistic only (may fail - silently return garbage value with small probability)

+---